stonefl/stonefl.github.io/_posts/2021-02-01-connect-to-oracle-database-with-python-cx-oracle-through-ldap-in-ubuntu.md

 ```
 sudo apt update && sudo apt install python3-pip
 ```
-* With pip3 installed, you run the following command to install cx_Oracle
+* With `pip3` installed, you can run the following command to install cx_Oracle
 ```
 pip3 install cx_Oracle
 ```